BandiCode/filelog/README.md

 # SecurattoBackup

-A simple and easy-to-use program that detects changes on files and folders.
+A simple and easy-to-understand program that detects changes on files and folders.

 ## Installation